Vueling board rejects IAG takeover offer

 It also said that an average estimate from analysts as well as two audits carried out by external firms showed the airline had a higher value.

-IAG said last month it had ruled out raising the 113 million euros (98.5 million pounds) bid, although it could waive the initial condition it set of a minimum acceptance of 90 percent of non-IAG shareholders.
+IAG said last month it had ruled out raising the 113 million euros ($148 million) bid, although it could waive the initial condition it set of a minimum acceptance of 90 percent of non-IAG shareholders.

 Vueling shareholders have until April 8 to say whether they accept the offer or not.